Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

-In the combined tree structure, which is based on {{Merkle2}}, a log tree maintains a record of updates to key-value pairs while a prefix tree maintains a map from each key to a counter with the number of times it's been updated.
-Importantly, the root value of the prefix tree after adding the new key or increasing the counter of an existing key, is stored in the log tree alongside the record of the update.
-With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently searched.
+In the combined tree structure, which is based on {{Merkle2}}, a log tree maintains a record of updates to key-value pairs while a prefix tree maintains a map from each key to a pair of integers: a counter with the number of times the key has been updated, and the position in the log of the first instance of the key.
+Importantly, the root value of the prefix tree after adding the new key or updating the counter/position pair of an existing key, is stored in the log tree alongside the record of the update.
+With some caveats, this combined structure supports both efficient consistency proofs and can efficiently authenticate searches.

-To search the combined structure, users do a binary search for the first log entry where looking up the search key in the prefix tree at that entry yields the desired counter.
-As such, the entry that a user arrives at through binary search contains the update with the key-value pair that they're looking for, even though the log itself is not sorted.
+To search the combined structure, the server first provides the user with the position of the first instance of the key in the log.
+The user then follows a binary search for the log entry where looking up the search key in the prefix tree at that entry yields the desired version counter.
+As such, the entry that a user arrives at through binary search contains the update with the key-value pair that the user is looking for, even though the log itself is not sorted.

+Providing the position of the first instance of the key in the log is necessary because the prefix tree structure used isn't able to provide proofs of non-inclusion (which would leak information about the number of keys stored in the prefix tree).
+Without proofs of non-inclusion, users aren't able to lookup the same key in any version of the prefix tree -- only versions of the prefix tree that were created after the key was initially added.
+Because the server provides this position, users are able to restrict their binary search to only touching log entries where the search key can be successfully looked up in the prefix tree.

-Binary search also ensures that all users will check the same or similar entries when searching for the same key, which is necessary for the efficient auditing of a Transparency Log.
-To maximize this effect, users start their binary search at the entry whose index is the largest power of two less than the size of the log, and move left or right by consecutively smaller powers of two.
+Following a binary search also ensures that all users will check the same or similar entries when searching for the same key, which is necessary for the efficient auditing of a Transparency Log.
+To maximize this effect, users start their binary search at the entry whose index is the largest power of two less than the size of the log and move left or right by consecutively smaller powers of two, skipping entries which are positioned before the initial occurrence of the key.

-So for example in a log with 70 entries, instead of starting a search at the "middle" with entry 35, users would start at entry 64.
+So for example in a log with 70 entries, instead of starting a search at the "middle" with entry 35, users would start at entry 64 (provided that the first occurence of the key was before entry 64).
 If the next step in the search is to move right, instead of moving to the middle of entries 64 and 70, which would be entry 67, users would move 4 steps (the largest power of two possible) to the right to entry 68.
 As more entries are added to the log, users will consistently revisit entries 64 and 68, while they may never revisit entries 35 or 67 after even a single new entry is added to the log.

 While users searching for a specific version of a key jump right into a binary search for the entry with that counter, other users may instead wish to search